 From Henbury you continue through the suburbs of Bristol, crossing the River Avon on the Clifton Suspension Bridge next to the beautiful Avon Gorge Nature Reserve.
 This diverse ancient broad-leaved woodland is home to many rare plants and animals and is well worth exploring.
 Soon after you arrive at another walk highlight at the Ashton Court Park.
 Here you will find 850 acres of woodland and meadows including a deer park, mansions and landscaped gardens.

-The final section of the walk takes you to Pensford via Dundry Hill, where you will pass the Pensford Railway Viaduct.
+The final section of the walk takes you to Pensford via Dundry Hill, where you will pass the impressive Pensford Viaduct, a Grade II listed building.
 You then join the River Chew for a delightful waterside section leading you back to Keynsham.

 Community Forest Path Ordnance Survey Map - view and print off detailed OS map

 Community Forest Path Open Street Map - view and print off detailed map

 Community Forest Path OS Map - Mobile GPS OS Map with Location tracking

 Community Forest Path Open Street Map - Mobile GPS Map with Location tracking